amitmse/in_Python_/Others/README.md

 ## Bias - Variance

 ### Bias:

+- If model is too simple and has very few parameters then it may have high bias and low variance.
+- It creates underfitting problem.
+High error on training and test data.
 - Bias is the difference between the prediction of model and actual value.
-- It always leads to high error on training and test data.
-- It creates underfitting problem.
-- If model is too simple and has very few parameters then it may have high bias and low variance.
+- Check bias in human decision-making is carried over to the development.
+The data-generating process itself can be biased.
+One way to identify data bias is by benchmarking with other models.
+Random selection of development sample.
+- Assess model's bias (error due to assumptions).

 ### Variance:
-- Model performs very well on development data but poor performance on on OOT validation.

 - It creates overfitting problem.
+Model performs very well on development data but poor performance on validation.
-- If model has large number of parameters then it’s going to have high variance and low bias
+- If model has large number of parameters then it’s going to have high variance and low bias.
 - For high variance, one common solution is to reduce parameter/features.
 - This very frequently increases bias, so there’s a tradeoff to take into consideration.
+- Assess model's Variance (sensitivity to training data fluctuations).

 -----------------------------------------------------------------------------------------------------------------------